ENCCS/hpda-python/content/stack.rst

    - NumPy provides a static array data structure, fast mathematical operations for arrays and tools for linear algebra and random numbers
    - Pandas dataframes are a good data structure for tabular data
    - Dataframes allow both simple and advanced analysis in very compact form
+   - SciPy contains a lot of interfaces to battle-tested numerical routines